llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       diagnostic is produced.
-    * Compile-time error diagnostics are produced if a function's level of parallelism is incompatible with any `loop` construct or function enclosing a use.
+    * Compile-time error diagnostics are produced if a function's level of parallelism is incompatible with any `loop` construct or function enclosing a call.
+An incompatible level of parallelism is not diagnosed if a function's address is stored and called later.
 * Other clauses
     * No other clauses are supported yet.
     * Specifying a name is not yet supported, so an immediately